Haunted Spooky Wheelock

 So while Epping and Wheelock had their share of bloodshed — one apiece– rural murders were also reported.
 One just northeast of town a couple miles.

 The next day, October 21, he walked back west to the farm and asked for work.
 Mr. Dillon wasn’t home, so Mrs. Dillon told Culbertson to stick around until Mr. Dillon returned.
-The family had supper with Culbertson and Dillon hired Culbertson to help build a barn.
+That evening, thee family ate supper with Culbertson, and Dillon hired Culbertson to help build a barn.
 They went out to the farmyard and when Dillon had his back turned, Culbertson shot him four times.
 Dillon did not die, but was paralyzed and lay in the farmyard.

 Culbertson headed back to the house and met Mrs. Dillon won her way out to see what the shooting was about.
 He shot her through the heart, according to newspaper accounts.